zyro/hyde-x/README.md

     googleAnalytics = "Your Google Analytics tracking code" gravatarHash = "MD5 hash of your Gravatar email address"

-    # Sidebar social links, avoid enabling too many of these if possible.
-    # These should be full URLs.
+    # Sidebar social links, these must be full URLs.
     github = ""
     linkedin = ""
     googleplus = ""